Rpg

 Aurora Builder is straightforward yet powerful, perfect for quickly creating characters and NPCs.
 It supports custom and homebrew content.

 What sets Aurora Builder apart is its focus on efficiency and clarity.
-The application streamlines the character creation process through a guided workflow that ensures you don't miss important choices.
+The application guides the character creation process through a workflow that ensures you don't miss important choices.
 Each selection shows its mechanical impact immediately, helping players understand how their choices affect their character's capabilities.

 Aurora Builder excels at implementing complex rule interactions correctly.
 For example, it automatically handles ability score improvements versus feats, ensures multiclass prerequisites are met, and calculates complex derived statistics like initiative and passive perception.
 The validation system warns about potential rules violations without preventing creative character concepts.